martinwrightdesign/martinwright/_projects/your-placement-work-experience.md

 This just isn't the right time for it, with the background of the cost-of-living crisis and multiple redundancies, companies just can't commit the time to host work experience students.
 Similarly schools with ever tightening budgets focus on core curriculum.
 It is with a heavy heart we decided to pull the plug on YourPlacement.

-### Lessons learned
-I have of course learnt a great deal through the Your Placement journey.
-- I've secured funding from two separate local government authorities
-- Formed a company with ex colleagues
-- Pitched to a multinational conglomerate
-- Flirted with acquisition
-- Had to make the hard decision to part ways with an original founder
-- Recruited a new technical cofounder!
-- Rebuilt a platform in weeks from the ground up!
-- Tried, and tried again
-- Realised when it's time to stop... for now.